-However, coral reefs are not randomly scattered throughout each of these great ocean basins.
+However, coral reefs are not randomly scattered throughout each of these great ocean basins (see map below).

-This is no coincidence, for the broad-scale distribution of coral reefs is largely determined by the restrictive ecological requirements of reef-building corals:
+Why?
+Because the global distribution of coral reefs is largely determined by the ecological requirements of the reef-building corals themselves.

-(1) First, the Scleractinian corals that build tropical reefs require sunlight found in clear, shallow ocean waters.
-These needs are tied to the coral animals' dependence upon the algal partners (zooxanthellae) dwelling within the coral tissues.
-Even in the clearest of tropical seas, most photosynthesis only occurs in the relatively thin uppermost 100-200 ft. of the water column.
+This need for light is tied to the corals' dependence upon their photosynthetic partners (zooxanthellae) dwelling within the animal tissues.
+Even in the clearest of tropical seas, most photosynthesis only occurs in the relatively thin uppermost 100-200 ft. of the sea.

 Each species of hard coral differs somewhat in their ability to tolerate variations in these environmental factors, but each does best only within an even more narrowly defined set of "optimal" conditions - and shallow tropical seas are those parts of the oceans where "optimal conditions" for coral growth are most frequently found.

 Globally, three major regions of coral reef development are generally recognized, each with a somewhat distinctive biota.
 These are: